agoncal/agoncal-sample-javaee/06-EnoughAppServer/README.md

 An e-commerce web application that sells books and CDs and interacts with two external web services to get the top selling books and CDs.
 The idea is to deploy these 3 applications as web applications (WAR) but also as microservices (Fat JARs) and see how much footprint they have.

-## 01 Web Apps
+## Web Apps

-In this module the 3 applications are packaged in war files and deployed in an application server
+In this configuration the 3 applications are packaged in war files and deployed in an application server.
+You can obtain these 3 war files with a `mvn install` command.

 ### CD Book Store